akshay-sngh/api-logger-mongo/README.md

-# COVID-19 Info Extraction API
+# COVID-19 Info Extraction DashBoard
-Hosts a Jakarta REST API and logs data and metadata to Mongo DB
+Hosts a Jakarta REST API and logs data and metadata to Mongo DB Also contains a dashboard that fetches the DB data and dispalys it to https://akshaysicmu.herokuapp.com/

 ## Installation
     1. Clone master